castai/docs/docs/guides/start-saving-quickly.md

 ### You're all done

-* Share the Available savings window screenshot with your CFO/manager - there's nothing left to save.
+- Share the Available savings window screenshot with your CFO/manager - there's nothing left to save.

-* Reduce the Headroom policy to a smaller number that fits your smooth organic growth better.
+- Reduce the Headroom policy to a smaller number that fits your smooth organic growth better.

-* Install Evictor, if you haven't already done that.
+- Install Evictor if you haven't already done that.